Without quitting or losing anything.

 All the non-drinking months set up – Dry July etc have helped to make it more socially acceptable to not drink alcohol, as has the clean eating movement.
 Until I was confidently alcohol-free (after I’d passed my first month) I was telling people I was on a detox, which no one questioned further.
 But the sooner you own it, and make it known (without making it weird) then the more comfortable you’ll be with going alcohol-free.

-So for me, going alcohol-free was more than just a challenge, it was about wanting to write more, and five years later I’m now a freelance writer, with multiple books in the works (up to third editing stage of my first completed novel).
+So for me, going alcohol-free was more than just a challenge, it was about wanting to write more, and five years later I’m now a freelance writer, with multiple books published and many more in the pipeline.

 Overall the pros definately outweigh the cons.
 Life is different, because I feel free.
 I’m happier, I’m less stressed.
 My indigestion has almost dissapeared.
 I’m never hungover but most importantly, I write lots, and I’m producing the greatest work I’ve produced yet.